Fleeing Bill Gross is for the Birds

 Morningstar cut Pimco’s stewardship grade citing uncertainty surrounding the firm’s leadership and high fees on its retail funds.
 Yet Morningstar reaffirmed Total Return’s gold rating.

-— a sister fund that is a third as cheap as Total Return’s C-class shares and is on our MONEY 50 list of recommended funds — there’s even less reason to sell.
+If you invest in Gross’s talents through Harbor Bond — a sister fund that is a third as cheap as Total Return’s C-class shares and is on our Money 50 list of recommended funds — there’s even less reason to sell.

 In fact, owners of Total Return should use Harbor for new investments.
 Lower expenses add a margin of safety, and why pay retail when you don’t have to?